Amanda Butler: Career

 Amanda Butler was born in Mt.
 Juliet, Tennessee, in 1972.
 She attended Mt.
 Juliet High School, graduating in 1990.
 She was recruited to play for the University of Florida by the Gators' head coach, Carol Ross, and started at guard for four years.
 After finishing her playing career in 1994, she transitioned into coaching.
 Her first coaching job was as an assistant coach at Florida, where she continued her education with a Master of Science degree in Exercise and Sport Science, in 1997.
 After leaving her job with Florida in 1997, she coached at Austin Peay from 1997 to 2001, and served as the associate head coach for former Charlotte head coach Katie Meier from 2001 to 2005.

 Butler became the sixth head coach of the Charlotte 49ers women's basketball program on April 19, 2005.
 She was named Atlantic 10 Conference Coach of the Year after twenty wins and a share of the regular season championship in her first year as coach.

 After Carolyn Peck was released as the Gators head coach following the 2006–07 season, Butler returned to her alma mater as the new head coach of the Gators women's basketball program on April 13, 2007.
 She was fired on March 6, 2017, her 45th birthday.

 Butler then was hired on as head coach at Clemson.
 Butler led an incredible turnaround in her first year at Clemson.
 In their previous season, the Tigers finished 11–19 and 1–15 in ACC play.
 Butler led the team to a 9–7 ACC record and was voted the ACC Coach of the Year in 2018.
 The Tigers turnaround during Butler's first season marked the largest turnaround under a first-year head coach in ACC history.
+The turn around did not extend into the 2019–20 season as Clemson finished 8–23 overall and 3–15 in conference play.
+In the following years, Butler was unable to replicate her success from the first season as the Tigers never finished higher than tenth in the conference.
+Her second best season came in 2022–23 as the Tigers finished 19–16 overall, 7–11 in ACC play, and made it to the Super 16 of the WNIT.
+After the 2023–24 season, where the Tigers finished 12–19 overall and 5–13 in the ACC, Butler was fired as head coach.

+On June 25, 2024, Butler was hired as an assistant coach to join Jeff Walz's staff at Louisville.